DanielHinbest/Personal-Task-Manager/README.md

 Ready-to-run desktop application - no installation required!
 Extract the zip file and run the executable.

+⚠️ **Note**: Some UI updates may require restarting the application to reflect changes.

 ## 📋 Project Overview

 This desktop application provides a clean, efficient way to manage personal tasks.
 Built as a portfolio project to demonstrate C#/.NET desktop development skills, Entity Framework Core, and modern WPF practices.